Command Line Options

 Note

-If you wish to always use a certain location as base folder for your resource cache (for instance a folder on a USB drive), it is strongly recommended to set this in the config.ini
+If you wish to always use a certain location as base folder for your resource cache ((for instance if you want your cache to reside on a USB drive), it is strongly recommended to set this in the config.ini

 file instead.
 Read more about the relevant config.ini